Leon0824/ExcelMerger/README.md

 - Merges multiple sheets to one sheet
 - Merges multiple workbooks to one workbook

+## Usage

+- To use the app, Excel must be installed first.
+ExcelMerger calls Excel to do merging works.
+- The app only keep one copy of the first row (heading row).
+Duplicated heading rows from multiple sheets are ignored.
+- The app do merge by copy-and-paste from source files to a new file.
+The source Excel files do not be modified.

+## Feature

+- Intuitive and simplified UI / UX
+- lightweight and fast
+- Keeps cell styling and format

 ## License

 Common Clause + Zero-Clause BSD